AdhamAfis/AutomataViz/src/docs/ProjectStructure.md

 ## Overview

-The DFA Visualizer application follows a clean separation of concerns with the following packages:
+The AutomataViz application follows a clean separation of concerns with the following packages:

 ### Main Components